 If you’ve been diagnosed with attention-deficit/hyperactivity disorder (ADHD), your healthcare provider may prescribe an ADHD medication such as Adderall® to treat your symptoms and help you stay focused on tasks.

 While Adderall is effective as an ADHD treatment, it can cause certain side effects, including a risk of sexual side effects, such as erectile dysfunction (ED).

 If you’re taking Adderall and worried about ED, there may actually be an upside.
 We’ll dig into claims that Adderall might help you last longer in bed and uncover whether it’s one of those medications that cause ED.

 Below, we’ll discuss how Adderall works and if it impacts sexual performance.
 We’ll also explain how to improve sexual function if you develop ED while using Adderall to treat ADHD symptoms.
 Let’s get into it.

 Add a boost to your sex life with our new chewable formats

 Adderall is a prescription medication for ADHD.
 It contains the active ingredients amphetamine and dextroamphetamine.

+People occasionally use Adderall illicitly because it can enhance concentration and performance, giving it a reputation as a “study drug.”
 Misuse of Adderall could have a negative effect on your health and lead to a range of long-term issues, including prescription stimulant addiction.

 Loss of appetite